San Diego Men's Chorus

-San Diego Men's Chorus (SDMC) provided entertainment for San Diego, California, during the period of 1985 to 2009.
-A former member of the Gay & Lesbian Association of Choruses (GALA Choruses), SDMC performed some of the finest choral literature from a variety of genres.
-The Chorus offered numerous 'outreach performances' each season, and supported local LGBT organizations and HIV/AIDS organizations in the San Diego area.

-The San Diego Men's Chorus was a non-profit, tax-exempt organization under the Section 501(c)(3) of the US Internal Revenue Code.

-The Chorus was served by four Artistic Directors throughout its history, concluding, in its final years, with the direction of Jerry R. Foust, who had served previously as the Assistant Director for more than 18 months before assuming the Artistic Director position in January 2006.
+San Diego Men's Chorus (SDMC) was a men's chorus in San Diego, California, during the period of 1985 to 2009.
+The chorus was served by four artistic directors throughout its history, concluding, in its final years, with the direction of Jerry R. Foust, who had served previously as the assistant director for more than 18 months before assuming the artistic director position in January 2006.

 History

 San Diego Men's Chorus was founded in May 1985 by a small group of committed singers who felt a need to provide San Diego with a quality presentation of men's choral music.
 Membership was open by audition, and, on September 9, 1985, a total of 55 men were in attendance at the first weekly rehearsal.

-SDMC was assisted by members of the Gay Men's Chorus of Los Angeles, which, in August of that year, staged a fundraiser concert at the Casa del Prado Theater in Balboa Park, San Diego, California.
+SDMC was assisted by members of the Gay Men's Chorus of Los Angeles, which, in August of that year, staged a fundraiser concert at the Casa del Prado Theater in Balboa Park in San Diego, California.
 Thus, the new chorus in San Diego was able to begin with US$1,500 already in the coffers.

 SDMC has had many noteworthy achievements in its twenty plus year history: